zchee/golang-wiki/heapdump15---heapdump17.md

   * uvarint: address of type descriptor
   * uvarint: size of an object of this type
   * string: name of type
-  * bool: whether the data field of an interface containing a value of this type is a pointer (for Go 1.5 and later, always true)
+  * bool: whether the data field of an interface containing a value of this type has type T (false) or *T (true)

 # goroutine (G)